londoncity99cx/nfscolocalization/readme.md

 # NFSCO Localization

 Welcome to the NFSCO Localization project.
-This project focused on creating and maintaining translations for the Need for Speed: Carbon modification [NFSCO](https://github.com/NFSCO).
+This project is focused on creating and maintaining translations for the Need for Speed: Carbon modification [NFSCO](https://github.com/NFSCO).

 Please note, that this is no official localization & that the available translations are fan made.